 Laxative medicines are recommended in chronic and resistant constipation and are best used after medical consultation and investigations which may include blood and stool testing.
 A colonoscopy may also be performed to rule out certain causes, and sometimes specific tests for gluten sensitivity or lactose intolerance may be advised.

 The following are the laxatives medicines, and even though many are available over the counter, it is best to start in accordance with medically recommended amount and duration.
 Irregular, inappropriate or overuse of laxatives can actually worsen the symptoms or condition in many people.

 A combination of laxatives is also available (Ispaghula+Lactulose, PEG+Ispaghula, Milk of Magnesia+Liquid paraffin, etc).
 They are available as powders, liquids, and capsules.
 They may be used as an enema through the anus in a hospital setting for emptying bowel before surgery/procedure or in acute severe constipation.

 Some of the side effects of Laxative medicines include nausea, bloating, abdominal cramps, diarrhea and imbalance of mineral salts in the body.
 Palatability is also an issue that is often solved by flavoring the powder and liquid preparations.
 In elderly leakage of stools (fecal incontinence) maybe a disturbing side effect.
 Many of the over the counter preparations start to reduce in effectiveness over a period of time in chronic constipation cases, and need for larger and multiple doses may arise.
-Newer drugs like Linaclotide/Plecanatide (yet to be launched in India) and Prucalopride have shown effectiveness in chronic constipation not responding satisfactorily to conventional laxatives, and also have the advantage of once-daily dosing.
+Newer drugs like linaclotide/plecanatide (yet to be launched in India) and Prucalopride have shown effectiveness in chronic constipation not responding satisfactorily to conventional laxatives, and also has the advantage of once-daily dosing.

 Further reading –